Spin-fluctuation-mediated chiral $d+id'$-wave superconductivity in the $\alpha$-$\mathcal{T}_3$ lattice with an incipient flat band: Summary

 We investigated anisotropic superconductivity in the nearly quarter-filled $\alpha$--$\mathcal{T}_3$ lattice.
 Within the mean-field approximation, we analyze an extended Hubbard model with nearest-neighbor attractive interactions.
 A self-consistent solution of the gap equation yields a chiral $d$-wave superconducting ground state that spontaneously breaks time-reversal symmetry.
 Varying the attractive interactions among the three sublattices gives rise to two superconducting phases distinguished by their total Chern numbers: $|\mathcal{C}|=4$ (SC1) and $|\mathcal{C}|=8$ (SC2).
 As $\alpha$ decreases, the transition temperature $T_c$ of the SC2 phase tends to decrease for the same strength of attraction.

 We further investigated spin-fluctuation-mediated superconductivity in the Hubbard model with only on-site repulsive interactions.
 From the linearized Eliashberg equation, we obtain a $d$-wave gap function in the range from approximately $1/4$- to below $1/3$-filling.
-The gap function is dominated by the AC component, which corresponds to sites without direct coupling, and in the band representation it exhibits a phase winding number of $|w|=2$ around the $\textrm{K}$($\textrm{K}'$) point.
 This behavior is similar to the chiral $d+id'$-wave state in the SC2 phase of the extended attractive Hubbard model, indicating that, interestingly, the SC2 state can be realized in a purely repulsive model.
 The $\bm{q}=\bm{0}$ antiferromagnetic fluctuation between rim sites, with its maximum intensity at a finite energy, likely promotes spin-singlet pairing.
+Note that the degeneracy between the eigenvalues for the $d_{x^2-y^2}$- and $d_{xy}$-wave solutions of the linearized Eliashberg equation does not necessarily guarantee that their chiral combination is energetically selected below $T_{\mathrm{c}}$.
+Consistency with the gap functions obtained within the mean-field approximation for the off-site attractive Hubbard model---regarded as effectively incorporating spin-fluctuation effects---provides indirect evidence for the stabilization of a chiral state.
+However, directly demonstrating the energetic stability by self-consistently solving the nonlinear Eliashberg equation below $T_{\mathrm{c}}$ remains a subject for future investigation.

 Our results provide a possible pathway for exploring topological superconductivity in generic pseudospin-1 systems with flat bands.
-Numerical calculations for different hopping ratios $\alpha$ clearly show that many-body effects depend on both the single-particle band structure and the corresponding wave functions.
+In particular, recent studies have examined superconducting instabilities near the three-band crossing points, with possible realizations of various nontrivial superconducting states~\cite{YP-Lin_2018,YP-Lin_2020,Mandal_2021a,Mandal_2021b,Sim_2022,Zyuzin_2022}.
+Our numerical calculations for different hopping ratios $\alpha$ clearly show that many-body effects depend on both the single-particle band structure and the corresponding wave functions.
 For a comprehensive understanding of superconductivity in these systems, it is important to clarify how the band structure and wave functions contribute to the development of spin fluctuations and other many-body effects.

+Finally, we comment on direct experimental probes of $d+id'$-wave superconductivity.
+As an experimental fingerprint of chiral superconductivity, edge currents associated with a finite Chern number and chiral edge modes have been widely discussed~\cite{Kallin_2016_review}.
+However, edge currents in chiral $d$-wave superconductors can be much smaller than those in chiral $p$-wave superconductors, and may even vanish completely depending on lattice details~\cite{Huang_2014}.
+Recent theoretical studies have suggested that mesoscopic finite-size effects and engineered edge patterning can enhance the edge currents to an experimentally detectable level~\cite{Holmvall_2023c,Holmvall_2025}.
+Furthermore, vortex features that can be directly probed by scanning tunneling microscopy (STM) have recently been proposed, potentially providing a means to identify the Chern number~\cite{Holmvall_2023a,*Holmvall_2023b,Cadorim_2024,Yoshida_2025}.